Malika's Procedure on

 Malika is slowly slowly feeling better.
 Halima, Malika's grandmother, told us Malika was crying most of the night, but she seemed to have stopped by the time we got to visit with her this morning.
 She still refused to talk to anyone though.
 We finally got her to open up a little by showing her pictures of her friends that are staying back in the patient guesthouse where she was for a few days before being admitted to the ward.
 Overall, she is doing better every day and she says she is now pain-free.
 Pray for her as her leg heals!

 Malika has had her surgery!
 It was a long one, but she handled it like a champ (granted she was asleep for all of it).
 The doctors carried out a procedure called an osteotomy where they removed a wedge of her bone which allowed them to straighten her knock knee.
 After that, Malika was casted up and is back in the ward now getting ready to start her healing process!

 Malika is here with us at CURE Niger!
 She is such a bundle of joy to have.
 It was hard to start a conversation with her, but we soon learned that she loves school.
 She talked about how she wants to go to school and how her dad will take her to school as soon as she goes home.
 Pray for her surgery so that there will be no complications!

 Send a Message to Malika

-We'll deliver your message to Malika at her hospital bed.
+We'll deliver your message to Malika as soon as we see her.